Is Falafel Healthy For You?

 • Carbohydrates: 18 grams

 This balance makes falafel a nutritious choice for vegetarians and health enthusiasts.
+Falafel is also a good source of dietary fiber, which can help lower cholesterol and support healthy cholesterol levels.

 High in Protein